Ana Fernández / SEO

 Not all keywords work the same way.
 Here are some basic types:

-Short-tail or generics
+Short-tail or generic

 Long-tail or specific